mrglaster/My-AmxModX-Plugins/README.md

-### My AMXMODX plugins
+### My AMX plugins

-Some AMXMODX Plugins I developed.
+Some AMX Mod X Plugins I've developed.
 The Repository has following structure: There is a folder for every GoldSource game, for which I developed plugins.
 As an exception, there is the "Half-Life" folder, which contains also plugins, supported by every GoldSource game.